 My Role

-• User research, prototyping, product design
+• User research, prototyping, and product design

 Platform